ned-kelly/lambda-serverless-send-email/README.md

 You will need to run `npm run sls project init -c` to setup the project.
 Note you will need to add a `-r REGION (i.e. ap-southeast-2)` if you wish to depoy your lambda function to somewhere other then Virginia.

+**NOTE** If you're not running multiple environments we suggest entering the name `prd` for your Serverless Stage for the project.

 Serverless will then go and setup the IAM user to run your lambda function...
 Note if you wish to change them from the default configuration you will need to update the CloudFormation template `s-resources-cf.json` file.

 ### Deploy all the things!